 Beyond the towering mountains & turquoise lakes, catching a glimpse of a puma is undoubtedly one of Patagonia’s most awe-inspiring sights.

-Famously difficult to spot, your chances of witnessing these stealthy felines in the wild are greatly increased on a puma tracking adventure.
-You’ll be led by an expert guide with a deep knowledge & understanding of this untamed terrain.
+Famously difficult to spot, your chances of witnessing these stealthy felines in the wild are greatly increased on a puma tracking adventure, led by an expert guide with a deep knowledge & understanding of this untamed terrain.

 Tracking these elusive big cats need not mean disturbing them.
 In fact, the whereabouts of a puma is often given away by the movements of other creatures in this region.